How can you design a solution for 4 different target groups in 4 weeks? – Talent Place

 - validation of assumptions

-- constant cooperation in creative team (both with Talent Place team and ours internally)
+- permanent cooperation in the project team (both with Talent Place team and internally)

-The best proof of a successful project is a satisfied customer:).
+The best confirmation of a successful project is a satisfied customer :).

 Case study isn't enough?